List of chancellors of Austria

-Austria under National Socialism lost its original republican system of government and was administered by Reichsstatthalter Arthur Seyss-Inquart (1938–1939), Reich Commissioner Josef Bürckel (1939–1940) and Reichsstatthalter Baldur von Schirach (1940–1945).
+Austria under National Socialism lost its original republican system of government and was administered by Reichsstatthalter Arthur Seyss-Inquart (1938–1939), Reichskommissar Josef Bürckel (1939–1940), and Reichsstatthalter Baldur von Schirach (1940–1945).
 In 1940, the country was renamed Ostmark, completely lost its autonomy, and became a sub-national division of Nazi Germany.
 After the liberation of Vienna and the capitulation of Nazi Germany in 1945, Austria restored its republican form of government.
 However, Austria remained under allied occupation until 1955 and thus the country's sovereignty was ultimately still held by the Allied Control Council.